xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 	target_link_libraries(ex_code ${SKYLARK_LIBRARIES} )
 	set_target_properties(ex_code PROPERTIES COMPILE_FLAGS "${SKYLARK_CXX_FLAGS}" )

-This will pull all the required libs and add all include paths for Skylark and its dependencies.
+This will pull all the required libs and add all include paths for libSkylark and its dependencies.
 You should be able to compile your application painless by following the above recipe.